Person using a laptop

 Decentralized exchange

-Decentralized exchanges (DEXs) are trading platforms that operate without a central authority, instead using on-chain smart contracts to facilitate direct peer-to-peer trading.
+Decentralized exchanges (DEXs) are trading platforms that operate without a central authority, instead using onchain smart contracts to facilitate direct peer-to-peer trading.

 User-owned and operated